 - To define research priorities falling within national research priorities in solving local and regional health problems.

-- T o inculcate a research culture and individual initiatives among staff and the community.
+- T o inculcate research culture and individual initiatives among staff and the community.

 - To encourage collaborative research between scientists inside and outside the country.

-- In order to achieve the above objectives, the following strategies have been adopted:
+- To achieve the above objectives, the following strategies have been adopted: